ericallenpaul/EnumSeeder/README.md

 enum needs to change you will likely have more than one place to change the code.

-Fortunately with just a little bit of code you can create something that is a lot more "code-first-like" where all you need to do is change the enum and everything else will just fall in line.
+Fortunately with just a little bit of code you can create and populate a look up table that corresponds to the enum.

+My original atempt at this was to make it work so changing the enum was all you need to do.
+The lookup table would automatically update to reflect any additions or deletions.
+I ran into too many issues, primarily: how do I get the data into the "migration" script.
+I had to admit defeat for the moment and settle for having to change the enum code in two places.

 So let's walk through it.
 I have 3 projects in my example, a Web API project, a models